juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ### Mount host's directory in Mount Pod {#mount-host-path}

-If you need to mount files or directories into the mount pod, use `juicefs/host-path`, you can specify multiple path (separated by comma) in this field.
+If you need to mount files or directories into the Mount Pod, use `juicefs/host-path`, you can specify multiple path (separated by comma) in this field.
 Also, this field appears in different locations for static / dynamic provisioning, take `/data/file.txt` for an example:

 #### Static provisioning